11 survival tips for newcomers to Germany

 5. Getting health insurance

 There are two types of health insurance in Germany: statutory health insurance and private health insurance.
 Which one you choose depends on your employment status and salary but around 90 percent of people opt for state cover.
-If you’re coming to Germany for a job, your employer will automatically sign you up and the payments deducted from your wages.
+If you’re coming to Germany for a job, your employer will automatically sign you up and the payments will be deducted from your wages.
 Other people can voluntarily take out cover.
 There a discounted rates for student health insurance as well.

 6. Finding furniture